Raquel-Kampel/MTRX2700/README.md

 ## Exercise 4 # - One Line Descriptor

 ### Summary
 Using the Timer 2 (TIM2) that is configured in initialise.s file.
+#### steps:
+ - start counter (timer control register 1) = TIM2_CR1 / Set a 1 in bit 0
+ - TIM2_CNT
+ - TIM2_PSC
+ - TIM2_ARR is to shorten the counting period /auto-reload register

 ### Usage

 ### Valid input